Su Rong: Career in Qinghai, Gansu, and Jiangxi

 In 2001, Su Rong was transferred to Qinghai province in Northwest China, serving as its Communist Party Chief, the top official in the province.
 He also became the chairman of Qinghai Provincial People's Congress in 2002.

 In 2003, he became the Communist Party Chief of the neighbouring Gansu province, and concurrently served as chairman of Gansu Provincial People's Congress in 2004.

 From 2006 to 2007, Su was the vice president of the Central Party School of the Chinese Communist Party in Beijing, which is a minister-level position, and Zeng Qinghong was the school president at that time.

 In 2007, he became the Communist Party Chief of Jiangxi province in East China, succeeding Meng Jianzhu.
 The next year he also became chairman of Jiangxi Provincial People's Congress.
 He held both positions until 2013.

 He was an alternate member of the 14th and the 15th Central Committee of the Chinese Communist Party, and a full member of the 16th and the 17th Central Committees.

 CPPCC and downfall

-In March 2013, Su became one of the 23 vice chairman of the 12th Chinese People's Political Consultative Conference (CPPCC).
+In March 2013, Su became one of the 23 vice chairmen of the 12th Chinese People's Political Consultative Conference (CPPCC).
 The position enjoyed the official ranking as a "national leader".
 However, in June 2014, the Central Commission for Discipline Inspection announced that he was being probed for "disciplinary violations", which typically indicate corruption.
 At the time of the announcement, he was the highest-ranking official, and the only "national leader"-class figure, to come under investigation for graft since Xi Jinping became General Secretary of the CCP in 2012.
 Several other senior officials of Jiangxi province had already been under investigation, including vice governors Yao Mugen and Zhao Zhiyong, and vice-chairman of the provincial congress, Chen Anzhong.
 His CPPCC colleague and former Hu Jintao aide, CPPCC Vice Chairman Ling Jihua, was also detained for corruption in December 2014.